 Classical High School’s administration, however, is not hiding these incidents willfully or maliciously.
 They simply cannot legally comment on their own disciplinary practices.
-This policy, the Federal Education Rights and Policy Act (FERPA), is designed to protect students’ privacy, so that the administration couldn’t, for instance, publicly shame a student for graffitiing the school.
+This policy, the federal Family Educational Rights and Privacy Act (FERPA), is designed to protect students’ privacy, so that the administration couldn’t, for instance, publicly shame a student for graffitiing the school.
 That policy applies to hate speech, which occasionally causes some acts of extreme hatred to go unacknowledged.

 According to Sara Clark, the chief legal counsel for the Ohio School Boards Association, the Supreme Court decision carved out only a few specific exceptions: the school can only discipline students for private social media posts which are serious or severe bullying or harassment targeting particular individuals, threats aimed at teachers or other students, or anything advocating for or helping with academic dishonesty.

 This particular instance of hate speech on social media is not covered by any of those exceptions.
 The student who posted the video did not bully or harass a particular student, even if their actions had a wide-spread effect.
 Other instances of hate speech on social media, like the instance from the 2018-2019 school year incident where one student called another the n-word, are distinguishably punishable.